 How can we learn from the specifics of what we have, to build a better future for apartments in a local context?
 In a far larger sense, how can architects, developers and governments work together to change the focus of apartment development to achieve the best outcome for our cities?

 Hong Kong is widely reported as the most unaffordable city in the world to live in.
 Although roughly 30 percent of the population lives in subsidised public rental housing, there is a great need for more options for affordable private housing for lower-income people.
 Subdivided homes are an example of an undesirable "solution" that appears in the city as a direct response to the laissez-faire housing market and its demand.

 Maggie Ma will share Domat's works for people living with limited means, including modifications to subdivided homes and new social housing developments in Hong Kong.
 Due to constraints of the projects, options for design are often limited, as well as being morally debatable.
 At the same time, can we ignore the situation, or say it is not our responsibility as an architect?

 Towards a denser, friendlier city

-Presented by Griselda Balian, Partner, Buenos Aires Arquitectura Grupal (BAAG)
+Griselda Balian, Partner, Buenos Aires Arquitectura Grupal (BAAG)